Klingenstadt-Solingen/Open-SmartCity-Home/CONTRIBUTING.md

 If you have ideas or want to add support for other systems, please submit a pull request or open an issue.

 ## Prerequisites
 - **Home System:** Ensure you have access to a running home system like Home Assistant, OpenHAB, or ioBroker.
-These systems are required to test Open Smart City Home's integration and functionality.
+These systems are required to test Open SmartCity Home's integration and functionality.

 ## Installation
 1. Fork this repository on GitHub.
 For detailed instructions, refer to the [GitHub guide on forking a repository](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo).

 2. Configure the application:
     - Copy and rename the `.env.example` file to `.env`, then update the file with the desired settings.
-These are critical for connecting Open Smart City Home to your home system.
+These are critical for connecting Open SmartCity Home to your home system.
     - Update the RabbitMQ connection settings in the configuration file.
     - Update the MQTT or ioBroker API settings as needed.
     - Ensure that all required dependencies like [Java 21](https://www.oracle.com/de/java/technologies/downloads/#java21) are installed and your environment meets the prerequisites before building and running the application.